All Episodes

 But I definitely have seen it work firsthand.

-I could attest, I have seen it work myself.
+I could attest I have seen it work myself.

 And it's amazing how the media wanted to politicize the whole thing and make all Americans be afraid to take it because Donald Trump suggested it.

-Donald Trump has saved nothing.
+Donald Trump has saved millions of people.

 They've done a great disservice.

-Those two those two medical studies that they pulled on hydroxy were damaging, and then politicizing it was damaging in my view.
+And then politicizing it was damaging in my view.

 And again, I'm not pushing for it.